 We calculate the three-dimensional surfaces of the birds using multi-camera high-speed videography combined with disparity map calculations of the surfaces (photogrammetry).
 By placing the our cameras in a careful array we can get views of the birds from several different angles at the same moment in flight, allowing accurate reconstruction.
 We have developed in-house code to segment the surfaces into regions and then use various methods to calculate both rigid-body rotations and surface deformations.

-Dr Jialei Song has recently joined the group to run computational fluid dynamics on the deformable mesh models.
+Dr Jialei Song joined the group to run computational fluid dynamics on the deformable mesh models.

 These experiments are part of a larger international project headed by Professor Dan Inman, in collaboration with a team of engineers and biologists: Professor David Lentink, Professor Yong Chen, Professor Darren Hartl, Professor Douglas Altshuler, Professor Fu-Kuo Chang, and Professor Henry Sodano.